pulumi/terraform-provider-aws/website/docs/r/instance.html.markdown

 # Resource: aws_instance

 Provides an EC2 instance resource.
 This allows instances to be created, updated, and deleted.
-Instances also support [provisioning](https://www.terraform.io/docs/provisioners/index.html).

 ## Example Usage